psychemedia/middle-english-romances/havelock-the-dane.md

 And caste the knaue adoun so harde.
 That hise croune he ther crakede
 Ageyn a gret ston, ther it lay:
-Tho Hauelok micte sei, " Weilawei !
+Tho Hauelok micte sei, " Weilawei!

 24,

-That euere was I kinges bern !"
+That euere was I kinges bern!"
 That him ne hauede grip or ern,
 Leoun or wlf, wluine or here,
 Or other best, that wolde him dere.